Is It Self-Defense or Assault?

 Under this broad definition, assault can take many forms.
 Simply threatening another person with harm in a credible manner can lead to an assault charge – as can grabbing a coworker, for example, in a sexual or violent manner or touching him or her in a way that is unwanted.

-What if You Are Defending Yourself?
+What If You Are Defending Yourself?

 When you were a child, you understood that whoever lashed out physically against a sibling or classmate first got in trouble for doing so – whether the other kid deserved it or not.
 The law takes a similar stance.
 The person who throws the first punch or who brandishes a weapon will generally be charged – regardless of how provocative or terrible the other person was acting.
 If the other person, however, attempts to attack you with his or her fists or anything else – or brandishes a weapon at you – you have the right to defend yourself.
 For example, if the other person attempts to strike you and you throw up your arm to protect yourself but hit your attacker in the process, that is self-defense.
 As you can imagine, things can escalate from here, and drawing a dividing line between self-defense and assault can be exceptionally complicated.